 How can I avoid paying interest in the future?

-If you use Buy Now Pay Later, you can avoid all of the interest by paying the cash price before the end of the delayed payment period, this can be done in one full payment or multiple partial payments.
-Making partial payments without clearing the cash price in full will reduce the lump sum of compound interest charged at the end of the delayed payment period.
+Why not take advantage of our 20 week or 52 week interest free payment options for any new purchases or choose BNPL and pay the full cash price before the end of the delayed payment period to avoid paying any interest.
+This can be done in one full payment or multiple partial payments.
+Making partial payments without paying the full cash price may result in a portion of the lump sum of compound interest being refunded at the end of the delayed payment period.

 Get in touch